 Silver Eye Center for Photography

-Since 2022, Helen has curated and co-curated solo and group exhibitions at Silver Eye in collaboration with nationally recognized artists, such as Kelli Connell and Natalie Krick, Whitney Hubbs and Patricia Voulgaris, and Hannah Price.
+Since 2022, Helen has curated and co-curated solo and group exhibitions at Silver Eye in collaboration with nationally recognized artists, such as Kelli Connell and Natalie Krick, Whitney Hubbs and Patricia Voulgaris, and Hannah Price, among many others.
 A selection of flagship Silver Eye exhibition programs are also introduced below.

 Subscribe to Silver Eye’s newsletter to keep up to date with news and explore past exhibitions at silvereye.org